 This follows all the same principles of my previous naming scheme, except that I don’t use underscores; I use spaces and

 - or “space hyphen space” as the delimiter between file names, categories, and tags.
 Categories and tags are capitalized.
 The file name can be title case or sentence case, whatever case makes sense.

 - The file names are longer.

-- The files will create ugly URLs if those files ever makes it to the web.
+- The files will create ugly URLs if those files ever make it to the web.

 - The files are more difficult to work with through a command line.

 When do I use this naming system?
-If I’m reasonably sure that the files won’t be accessed directly through the command line (since dealing with spaces can be a pain) and that it’ll never be put on a web server.
+If I’m reasonably sure that the files won’t be accessed directly through the command line (since dealing with spaces can be a pain), and it will never be put on a web server.
 I also won’t use this system if the length of the file names may become a problem.
-An example of this would be video or graphics software where it may show a list of art assets that are used within the project.
-That list takes up a lot of screen real estate, and if the file names are too long I won’t be able to see the entire file name.
+An example of this would be video or graphics software, where it may show a list of art assets used within the project.
+That list takes up a lot of screen real estate, and if the file names are too long, I won’t be able to see the entire file name.
 The human-readable filename of

 Category - File Name - Tag - v01.ext uses 6 more characters than my standard naming system, which increases the length of the file name by 20%.

 I do use this naming scheme on a semi-regular basis.
 I use it for text documents, talks, presentations, anything that I know won’t get uploaded to the web anywhere (except contained in a ZIP file) or used as an art asset for a bigger project.
 In short, this is my lazy naming scheme if I want things to be readable.
 But if I’m doing something for a project, I’ll stick with the more robust and condensed naming system.